BramvanPelt/PPDecryption/README.md

 - The Dutch Ministry of the Interior and Kingdom Relations
 - The Logius ETD team
 - The Logius DigID team
+- Martijn Kooij

 For making this repository possible.

+CONTACT:
+Administration of the repo can be contacted via: bram.vanpelt@tesorion.nl

+AFFILIATED PROJECTS:
+https://github.com/MartijnKooij/PolymorphicPseudonymisation (Dotnet implementation of this library)